 In 1989 I was working at a television production company in Washington DC.
 One of my co-workers came in and said they had just gone to see "this psychic in Gaithersburg" which is just outside DC in Maryland.
 Intrigued, I asked for her information.
-Later that week I called her and we scheduled a time for me to visit her.
+Later that week I called her, and we scheduled a time for me to visit her.

-Her name was Cynthia.
 She thought my name was John Mills.

 When the time came for my appointment, I drove on out to the suburbs.
 I rang the doorbell, and Cynthia answered.
 She welcomed me in, introduced me to her husband Ralph.
 Her daughter and bunch of kids were outside playing in the pool.
 It was a nice slice of suburban life.